-It is not expected that the draft WRMP24 will have any cumulative effects with any NPSs due to the non-site specific nature of NPSs.
+It is not expected that the WRMP24 will have any cumulative effects with any NPSs due to the non-site specific nature of NPSs.
 One NPS, Nuclear Power NPS (EN-6) does outline potential suitable sites for new nuclear power station development, however none of the sites are located within the YW supply area.
 No significant cumulative effects are therefore anticipated.

-Two NSIPs are set out in the Waste Water Treatment NPS; however, both of these are located in London and are not expected to have any effect on water resource management within the YW draft WRMP24 area.
+Two NSIPs are set out in the Waste Water Treatment NPS; however, both of these are located in London and are not expected to have any effect on water resource management within the YW WRMP24 area.
 Similarly, the Airports NPS concerns runway capacity in the South East of England only.

-The government consulted on an NPS for water resources between 2018 and 2019.
-This NPS sets out the need and government's policies for the development of nationally significant infrastructure projects relevant to water resources in England.
-Implementation of the draft WRMP24 is likely to be compatible with those objectives of the NPS for improving water supply resilience.
+The NPS for Water Resources was designated in April 2023.
+This sets out the need and government's policies for the development of nationally significant infrastructure projects relevant to water resources in England.
+Whilst this NPS is not site specific, implementation of the WRMP24 is compatible with those objectives of the NPS for improving water supply resilience.